-eMPathia Jazz Duo, Brazil (2016)
+eMPathia Jazz Duo Brazil

-1. What does jazz music mean to you?
+What does jazz music mean to you?
 To your community?

-2. Why are you celebrating International Jazz Day?
+Why are you celebrating International Jazz Day?
 Why is it important?

-Because it’s a chance for others to do what we do everyday, celebrate jazz!
-Because as much as we see reports of the decline of Jazz’s popularity in the USA, we also see the strength and beauty of jazz and we believe it is the one true language to bring all cultures together.
+Because it’s a chance for others to do what we do every day–celebrate jazz!
+Because as much as we see reports of the decline of jazz’s popularity in the USA, we also see the strength and beauty of jazz and we believe it is the one true language to bring all cultures together.
 Every city that we play at in Brazil and Europe has a jazz club.
 International Jazz Day will be an important factor in the development of our musical and spiritual future.

-3. What would you like to see happen through this day – short term and long term?
+What would you like to see happen through this day – short term and long term?

 Short term?
 A celebration!
 Long term?
 An inspiration to all, especially the young, that can be born out of that celebration.
-We must cut through the barriers that mass produced consumer driven markets have created against the dignified art of self expression that jazz presents as an alternative.
+We must cut through the barriers that mass-produced, consumer-driven markets have created against the dignified art of self-expression that jazz presents as an alternative.
 The more we can preserve that spirit of celebration, the stronger and longer we will walk.
-Thank you Jazz Day!
+Thank you, Jazz Day!